History of the Philadelphia Eagles: 2005

 Things only got worse for the Eagles.
 They lost a Sunday night match-up to their division rival, the Washington Redskins 17–10.
 Then, when they went home and played a rematch with their much-hated rival, the Cowboys, on Monday Night Football, a late game interception by Roy Williams sealed their doom.
 Not only did they lose 21–20, but the already suffering Donovan McNabb got shoved to the ground, worsening his sports hernia and ending his season.

 On November 20, former Detroit quarterback Mike McMahon was named the Eagles starter.
-However, his wild gun passing didn't do much to phase the Giants, as the Eagles went down again 27–17.
+However, his wild gun passing did not do much to phase the Giants, as the Eagles went down again 27–17.
 Then, on November 21 Donovan McNabb announced that he would undergo surgery for his sports hernia.
 The Eagles would finish the season without at least eight of their projected starters heading into the season, including Pinkston, Hank Fraley, Dirk Johnson, and Pro Bowlers McNabb, Brian Westbrook, Lito Sheppard, Tra Thomas, and the exiled Owens.

 Their next-to-last win of the season came a week later against the injury-ravaged Green Bay Packers 19–14.
 At a home game on December 5, on Monday Night Football, the Eagles retired #92, which had belonged to the late Reggie White.
 Unfortunately, they got shut out horrifically by the NFC West and eventual NFC champion Seattle Seahawks 42–0.
 Afterwards, they lost to the Giants at home 26–23.
 Their last win of the season came on the road against the St. Louis Rams 17–16.
 Then they lost their last two games of the season to the Arizona Cardinals on the road 27–21 and then at home to the wild card Washington Redskins 31–20.
 They ended their 2005 season at 6–10, which marked the first time since 1999 that the Eagles failed to make the playoffs.
 The Eagles also went 0–6 against their division, after going 6–0 against their division in 2004.
 The Eagles became the first team in NFL history to go winless against their division after going undefeated against their division the previous season.

 After expectations of a return to the Super Bowl, it appeared the Eagles would have to retool in the 2006 off-season to make another run for the Vince Lombardi Trophy.